 Disclosure on request

-Public companies are required to disclose, within 24 hours of a request from the SSC or the relevant stock exchange, events that seriously affect the lawful interests of investors or information about the company that significantly affects its share price that the SSC and the exchange wish to verify.
+Public companies are required to disclose, within 24 hours of a request from the SSC or the relevant stock exchange, events that seriously affect the lawful interests of investors or information about the company that significantly affects its share price that the SSC or the exchange wishes to verify.
 Disclosure following such a request must include the relevant cause and an assessment of the authenticity of the event and remedy.

 i Corporate social responsibility

 Circular 96 requires public companies to report on environmental, social and corporate governance issues in their annual report (e.g., greenhouse gas emissions, energy consumption, water consumption, compliance with the law on environmental protection, policies concerning employees, responsibility for local community, investments and other community development activities).
-Additionally, the CG Code recommends that the BOD ensure disclosure of key non-financial information, including environmental and social reporting.
+The CG Code recommends that the BOD ensure disclosure of key non-financial information, including environmental and social reporting.
 Significant recommended practices under the CG Code include that the BOD should ensure that: